kaylynyuh/sumi/README.md

 ![Travis CI Build Status](https://travis-ci.org/elishaterada/sumi.svg?branch=master)

-A framework agnostic Storybook components inspired by Japanese sumi art style.
+Sumi is a framework agnostic Storybook components inspired by Japanese sumi-e art style.

 All components simply exports encapsulated CSS classes, allowing the use in any JS frameworks.